nf-core/rangeland/docs/usage.md

 In this case, the structures explained above should be in place inside the tarball.
 That is, in the DEM as a virtual raster case, `<dem_file>.vrt` and `<dem_tifs>/` would need to be located in the top level of the archive.
-If the structure of the tarball deviates you may need to modify the option of the [UNTAR](https://nf-co.re/modules/untar/), which is used to un-tar the tarball.
+If the structure of the tarball deviates, you may need to modify the option of the [UNTAR](https://nf-co.re/modules/untar/), which is used to un-tar the tarball.
 An example for this can be found in the [test configuration](../conf/test.config).
-To only configure the un-tar process for the DEM, the `withName: "UNTAR_DEM"` selector should be used.
+To only configure the UNTAR process for the DEM, the `withName: "UNTAR_DEM"` selector should be used.

 ### Water Vapor Database (WVDB)